liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/forms-sheet.md

 ### Attributes

 Spacing around the frame and in between sections content is 24px.
-Each section is spaced from the next one 48 px.
+Each section is spaced from the next one 48px.
 Visit [Form hierarchy](/lexicon/core-components/forms/forms-hierarchy/) for more information.

 ![Form sheet margin and padding spacing](/images/lexicon/FormSheetLayout02.jpg)